dylan-lang/opendylan/documentation/library-reference/source/common-dylan/common-extensions.rst

      equivalent.

-     Where the :drm:`subtype?` test has not been sufficient to determine an ordering for a method’s argument position, the following further method-ordering rules apply to cases involving subclass types (note that a rule applies only when no preceding rule matches):
+     Where the :drm:`subtype?` test has not been sufficient to determine an ordering for a method's argument position, the following further method-ordering rules apply to cases involving subclass types (note that a rule applies only when no preceding rule matches):